bongiozzo/musica_mustdie/output/band_ulver.md

 # Ulver

-Дискография
+## Дискография

-"Vargnatt (Demo)" 1994, Black Metal
+### "Vargnatt (Demo)" 1994, Black Metal

+01 - Her Begynner Mine Arr 2:54
+02 - Tragediens Trone      3:42
+03 - Trollskogen           4:07
+04 - Ulverytternes Kamp    5:01
+05 - Nattens Madrigal      5:57
+06 - Vargnatt              3:53

-"Bergtatt" 1995, Black Metal
+### "Bergtatt" 1995, Black Metal

+1. I Troldskog Faren Vild
+2. Soelen Gaaer Bag Aase Need
+3. Graablick Blev Hun Vaer
+4. Een Stemme Locker
+5. Bergtatt - Ind I Fieldkamrene

+All Songs Written By ULVER.
+Produced & Mixed By Kristian Romsoe.
+Recorded & Mixed At Endless Studio, Christiania.

+Ailvarikiak
+Warm
+Haavard
+Skoll
+Aismal

+(P)&(C) 1995 HEAD NOT FOUND Records

-"Kveldszanger" 1996, Folk
+### "Kveldszanger" 1996, Folk

+1. Ostenfor sol og vestenfor mеne
+2. Ord
+3. Hшyfjeldsbilde
+4. Kattleite
+5. Kveldssang
+6. Katurmyftikk
+7. A Cappella
+8. Hiertets Vee
+9. Kledt i nattens farger
+10.Halling
+11.Utreise
+12.Sofu-er paa Allfers lund
+13.Ulvsblakk

+All songs written by ULVER.
+Produced and mixed by Kristian Romsoe.
+Recorded and mixed at Endless Studio, Christiania.

+Garm
+Haavard
+Aiwarikiar

+(p)(c) 1996 HEAD NOT FOUND Records

-"The Madrigal Of Night (Eight Hymns To The Wolf In Man)" 1997, Black Metal "Themes from William Blake's The Marriage Of Heaven And Hell" 1999, Industrial "Perdition City" 2001, Electronic
+### "The Madrigal Of Night (Eight Hymns To The Wolf In Man)" 1997, Black Metal

+1. Wolf And Fear
+2. Wolf And The Devil
+3. Wolf And Hatred
+4. Wolf And Man
+5. Wolf And The Moon
+6. Wolf And Passion
+7. Wolf And Destiny
+8. Wolf And The Night

+(P)(C) 1997 CENTURY MEDIA Records

+### "Themes from William Blake's The Marriage Of Heaven And Hell" 1999, Industrial

+(for tracklist see lyrics)

+--

+Trickster G. - generation.
+Tore Ylwizaker - programming.
+Havard Jorgensen - guitars.
+E. Lancelot - drums.
+Hugh Stephen James Mingay - bass guitar.
+Knut Magne Valle - cables, wires & various sound contributions.
+Female voice by "Her" (Stine Grytoyr).
+Vinyl scratching by Falch.
+Hounouring us with their recitations on "A Song of Liberty": Ihsahn 1-7.
+Samoth 7-11.
+Fenriz 12-20.
+Conclusion by Ihsahn.
+Recorded in Jester & Beep Jam Studios Fall '97 - Rise '98 EV.
+Engineering by Knut Magne Valle, Tore Ylwizaker & Trickster G. Mix by Borge Finstad (Fagerborg Studio) and Tore Ylwizaker (Beep Jam).
+Mastering by Audhild Johanne Rype at Strype Audio, Oslo.
+Produced by the Trickster.
+Co-produced by Ylwizaker and Valle.
+Aesthetics by Lamin Nilsen Chorr / Subtopia.

+### "Perdition City" 2001, Electronic

+01 - Lost In Moments
+02 - Porn Piece or the Scars of Cold Kisses
+03 - Hallways of Always
+04 - Tomorrow Never Knows
+05 - The Future Sound of Music
+06 - We Are the Dead
+07 - Dead City Centres
+08 - Catalept
+09 - Nowhere - Catastrophe

-"Lyckantropen themes" 2002, Electronic
+### "Lyckantropen themes" 2002, Electronic

-"Blood Inside" 2005, Gothic
+### "Blood Inside" 2005, Gothic

+1. Dressed in black
+2. For the love of God
+3. Christmas
+4. Blinded by blood
+5. It is not sound
+6. The truth
+7. In the red
+8. Your call
+9. Operator

-"Shadows Of The Sun" 2007, Electronic
+### "Shadows Of The Sun" 2007, Electronic

+1. Eos (05:05)
+2. All The Love (03:42)
+3. Like Music (03:30)
+4. Vigil (04:27)
+5. Shadows Of The Sun (04:36)
+6. Let The Children Go (03:50)
+7. Solitude (Black Sabbath cover) (03:53)
+8. Funebre (04:26)
+9. What Happened?
+(06:25)

-"Wars of the Roses" 2011, Electronic
+### "Wars of the Roses" 2011, Electronic

+1. February MMX
+2. Norwegian Gothic
+3. Providence
+4. September IV
+5. England
+6. Island
+7. Stone Angels

 ## Отношения с другими группами